-- Discounts: Big discounts have become the main marketing tool of the energy providers, with offers of up to 40% off usage charges common.
+- Discounts: Big discounts have become the main marketing tool of the energy providers, with offers of up to 40 per cent off usage charges common.
 While these discounts are not always as beneficial as they appear, it’s still a good idea to consider the plans with big discounts because they have the potential to help you cut your overall costs dramatically, provided you stick to the conditions.
 Discounts are usually available for paying on time, or paying by direct debit.

-- Convenient payment options: Some energy providers give customers the choice of paying monthly or quarterly, while others only allow quarterly payments.
-If you have a preference, or have another specific payment plan request, make sure you ask before agreeing a contract.
+- Convenient payment options: Some providers give customers the choice of paying monthly or quarterly, while others only allow quarterly payments.
+If you have a preference or have another specific payment plan request, make sure you ask before agreeing to a contract.
 You may also prefer not to receive estimated bills, which are common, or would like to consider bill smoothing or fixed cost payments.
 Another thing to consider is whether you want to receive your bills via email or post – some providers will charge extra if they have to send out paper bills.

 - No connection or reconnection fees: These are common charges usually imposed by the distributors for the hassle of connecting or reconnecting a home to the energy grid, although some retailers will absorb these costs for customers.
 Before signing any energy contract, be sure to check what you will be charged for moving in and moving out because these fees can quickly add up for renters.

 Another thing for all consumers to consider is the customer service they will receive from their prospective retailer.
 While everyone should look for the cheapest energy rates possible, it’s also important to have a retailer that picks up the phone when you call, is able to answer your questions, and generally makes life as easy as possible.
-Of course, you can only really judge an energy provider on its customer service after you have signed up and become a paying customer, which is why it’s a good idea to consult our customer reviews for energy providers to see how existing customers currently rate their providers.
+Of course, you can only really judge a provider on its customer service after you have signed up and become a paying customer, which is why it’s a good idea to consult our customer reviews for energy companies to see how existing customers currently rate their providers.

 Is it easy to switch energy providers?

 No matter if you’re a renter or homeowner, switching energy providers is very easy.
 Once you have agreed terms with your new provider, they will take care of everything for you – contacting your old provider and informing them of the change, and organising for the distributor to visit your property to take a final meter reading.
-Once you have a received a final bill from your old provider, you will start being billed by your new one.
+Once you have received a final bill from your old retailer, you will start being billed by your new one.
 Remember that, after you agree terms with your new provider, you will have a cooling off period (usually 10 days) to change your mind.